zbednar-18/ZEKsports-API/README.md

 # ZEKsports-API
-Back-end API for our COSC 473 website.
+Back-end API for our COSC 473 website that fetches and manipulates data stored in our cloud database.